-Like every other parent of a teenager, I’ve been a little more lax about screen time the past few months.
-I mean, there are days when it is cold and rainy and no one wants to play one more game.
-So, I don’t say a word when I walk past my teens sitting on the couch faces in their phones hour after hour.
-There have been times I’ve let them play video games late into the night or when I’ve been pretty sure they’ve almost worn out Netflix.
+During the pandemic, I didn’t say a word when I walked past my teens sitting on the couch, faces in their phones hour after hour.
+There have been times I’ve let them play video games late into the night, or I’ve been pretty sure they’ve almost worn out Netflix.
+I didn’t check on them every time they were in their room for hours, even though I knew they were probably on some sort of device or making a TikTok or scrolling.

 But this week, one of my normally “fairly” even-tempered teens has been over-the-top snarky and kinda mean.
 Another seems to come to tears at every turn.
 And my third seems suddenly withdrawn and depressed.
 When I talked to a few friends, I heard a similar theme.
 A lot of acting out, a lot more anxiety, a lot more tears.